-What a young person takes into his or her mind, his childhood experiences, as well as his lifestyle, social relationships and family life can have an affect on his or her mental health.
+What a young person takes into his or her mind, his childhood experiences, as well as his lifestyle, social relationships, and family life can have an effect on his or her mental health.

-need love and attention, and youths also need to feel needed, have a need for approval, and a need for someone mature to talk to, to receive guidance, discipline and to have clear boundaries.
+need love and attention, and youths also need to feel needed, have a need for approval, and a need for someone mature to talk to, to receive guidance, discipline, and clear boundaries.

 Teenagers need limits and a certain amount of parental control, which will slowly decrease as he or she matures.
 If a child has no clear boundaries, this can lead to instability.
-For success in raising teenagers, young people also need stability in their home, a secure, orderly and clean place to live, so that they can thrive emotionally and psychologically.
+For success in raising teenagers, young people also need stability in their home; a secure, orderly, and clean place to live in so that they can thrive emotionally and psychologically.

 Adolescence Psychology: How the Media Can and Does Affect the Psychology and Mental Health of Teenagers

-Internet along with social networking, have an influence on the mental health of today's youths.
-Sexuality also has a bearing on the mental health of a youth, as can drug and alcohol use, promiscuity and abortion.
-Youths who have strong emotional ties in the family will generally be more resilient than those who do not.
+Internet, along with social networking, have an influence on the mental health of today's youths.
+Sexuality also has a bearing on the mental health of a youth, as can drug and alcohol use, promiscuity, and abortion.

-About 10-15% of youths will experience some form of diagnosable mental disorder during their teenage years.
+About 20% of youths will experience some form of diagnosable mental disorder during their teenage years (NAMI).
 ADHD

 , bipolar disorder

-, mental health disorders common to adults, are being diagnosed with youths and
+, and other mental health disorders common to adults are being diagnosed with youths and

 at a steadily rising rate, which some professionals such as Sharna Olfman

-, Ph.D., professor of Psychology at Point Park University, PA, feel is alarming or have described as "epidemic" (See Keisha Hill, MA school psychology
+, Ph.D., professor of Psychology at Point Park University, PA, feel is alarming and have described as an "epidemic" (See Keisha Hill, MA school psychology

 , the amount and types of

-an adolescent watches or listens too; the quality of his family life, viewing
+an adolescent watches or listens to, the quality of his family life,

-, spending excessive amount of time on the Internet
+, excessive amount of time on the Internet

 in isolation, as well as the sexual life of a youth, can have a bearing on his or her mental health.
-A sexually active youth can be more prone to mood changes than one who is not.
-Having an
+According to conclusions from an Ohio State University study, adolescent sex can be related to "mood troubles" (Ohio State University Research News.
+2014, November 11).
+Sexually active youth, then, can be more prone to mood changes than those who are not.

-with or without the parent's knowledge, can also have a bearing on the mental health of a young person.
+with or without the parent's knowledge can also have a bearing on the mental health of a young person (35 states require parental consent to a teen’s abortion.
+Some teens cross state lines for a legal abortion without parental involvement).

-Alcohol and drug use, smoking, prescription drug use, as well as a youth's diet, can effect a his or her mental health as well.
+Alcohol and drug use, smoking, prescription drug use, as well as a youth's diet (Parenting Teens.
+2013, April 6), can affect his or her mental health as well.
 Chronic drug and alcohol abuse can be treated in a specialized drug rehab center for teens.

 Youth Issues Today: Nutrition and Breakfast